fusioncharts/dev_centre_docs/getting-started/jquery/your-first-chart-using-jquery.md

 4. Include all charts from FusionCharts.

-5. Include the FusionCharts theme file to apply the style to the charts.
+5. Include the FusionCharts theme file to apply style to the charts.

 6. Add the FusionCharts and the theme as a dependency to the core.